mathomp4/ESMA-Baselibs-CMake/README.md

 # ESMA Baselibs

-This git repository contains a simplified version of the "baselibs" module first developed by Gerhard Theurich and later matained by Eugene Mirvis, Denis Nadeau, and Matthew Thompson.
+This git repository contains a simplified version of the "baselibs" module first developed by Gerhard Theurich and later maintained by Eugene Mirvis, Denis Nadeau, and Matthew Thompson.

 These libraries are used to build the [GEOS Earth System